vboluda/PrivateChainNotary/README.md

 **DISCLAIMER:** This project is currently under construction.

-SmartContract acting as a digital notary for a private blockchain

 This module allows to save periodically the HASH of the last block of the private network in a smartcontract of the ma MainNet of Ethereum.

 ![Screenshot](https://github.com/vboluda/PrivateChainNotary/blob/master/images/PrivPublicSchema.jpg)